 What I wanted to happen, is every time someone submit the contact form – they get added to the blogs newsletter.

-I eventually found the solution with this simple Contact Form 7 addon!
+I eventually found the solution with a simple Contact Form 7 addon!

 The Seventh Competition

 I also launched the Link Emperor competition this month which had the biggest single prize fund yet!